 If you have a workload that needs one of those features, currently, you cannot use this feature.
 You can Import App Service Certificates or even import your SSL/TLS certificate.

 1. Navigate to the overview blade of your Web App and select the TLS/SSL settings option.

 2. In the TLS/SSL settings blade, select the Private Key Certificates (.pfx) option.

 3. In the TLS/SSL settings blade, select the + Create App Service Managed Certification option.

 There you go, you just created a certificate for free for your Web App custom domain.
 All this for free with a super easy setup.
-If you like these Azure tips leave your comments or questions on the comment box!
+If you like these Azure tips, leave your comments or questions in the comment box!